 Instead of overestimating each cost, money is budgeted for dealing with unplanned but statistically predictable cost increases.
-Funds allocated for this purpose are called Image by kenteegardin contingency reserves.1 Because it is likely that this money will be spent, it is part of the total budget for the project.
+Funds allocated for this purpose are called contingency reserves.
+Because it is likely that this money will be spent, it is part of the total budget for the project.
 If this fund is adequate to meet the unplanned expenses, then the project will complete within the budget.